HanaDerkova/bakalarka/README.md

   --no_mean NO_MEAN     Turn of mean shifting pre-trainig.
 Defaultly set to pre-train.
 Options [0-False,
                         1-True]
   --threads THREADS, -tr  THREADS
-                        Number of threads for optimization.
-  --fit {g,d,i}         Fit gaps / intervals / load distribution from .npy file.
+                        Number of threads for optimization (all threads will be used for one iteration) --fit {g,d,i}         Fit gaps / intervals / load distribution from .npy file.
 Default is intervals.
   --training_opt TRAINING_OPT [TRAINING_OPT ...]
-                        Options for trainig: number_of_tires (for optimization), sample_size (for sub- sampling in case of bis sample size), percent_to_vizualize (for visualizing the final fit).
+                        Options for trainig: number_of_iterations (for optimization), sample_size (for sub- sampling in case of bis sample size), percent_to_vizualize (for visualizing the final fit).
 Mind that arguments have to be present in this order.
   --opt_options OPT_OPTIONS [OPT_OPTIONS ...]